lordmacu/piggyBank/README.md

-# DTasksApp
+# PeggiBank
-Decentralize App is a simple Tasks' App to practice the creation of a blockchain applicaciont using Solidity and Javascript.
+Decentralize App is a simple Peggi' App to practice the creation of a blockchain applicaciont using Solidity and Javascript.

 ![](./screenshot.png)